-Postal Service mail receptacles are a core part of the Postal Service delivery network with mail receptacles often being the starting point or ending point for mail in the mailing process.
-Due to the location and vulnerabilities of some mail receptacles, they may be susceptible to attack.
-To deter against attack and ever evolving criminals, the Postal Service in coordination with the Postal Inspection Service will increase security measures for Postal Service mail receptacles.
-This will include coordination with the Postal Service on the design, purchase, and deployment of new lock technologies, coordination with the Postal Service on strengthening mail collection boxes through the installation of anti-fishing measures, and coordination with the Postal Service to purchase and deploy additional high security collection boxes.
+As the starting and ending point for most mail that passes through the mailstream, mail receptacles are at the core of the Postal Service delivery network.
+Due to the location and vulnerabilities of some mail receptacles, such as Postal Service blue boxes, they may be susceptible to attack.
+To deter ever-evolving criminals, the Postal Service, in coordination with the Postal Inspection Service, will increase security measures for Postal Service mail receptacles.
+This will include designing, purchasing, and deploying new lock technologies, strengthening mail collection boxes by installing anti-fishing measures, and purchasing and deploying additional high-security collection boxes.